 If you’re part of the Joy Organics family (or even if you’re visiting us for the first time), we know you care about your family’s health.
-With the spread of Covid-19 and stricter social distancing practices being enforced, it can be hard to know how to keep your children healthy.
-Luckily, there is plenty you can do to keep them mentally and physically healthy during this period of social distancing.
+With stricter social distancing practices being enforced, it can be hard to know how to keep your children healthy.
+Luckily, there is plenty you can do to keep kids mentally and physically healthy during this period of social distancing.

 Social Distancing for Kids

-While your children are home from school due to the coronavirus, their first instinct may be to beg for more playdates.
-However, according to the Center for Disease Control, it’s important that you limit – and even eliminate – their contact with other children in order to prevent the spread of the virus.
+While your children are home from school, their first instinct may be to beg for more playdates.
+However, according to the Center for Disease Control, it’s important that you limit – and even eliminate – their contact with other children in order to keep healthy.

 If you do allow your children to play with the neighbors, the CDC recommends that any gatherings remain small and take place outside, where it is easier to stay six feet apart.
-Additionally, make sure you wash your children’s clothes as soon as they come home – this will ensure the virus does not enter your home this way.
+Additionally, make sure you wash your children’s clothes as soon as they come home – this will help ensure certain contaminants do not enter your home this way.

 Entertaining Your Kids Inside